Bellatrix Exploration: A Look At Its Three-Year Development Plan

 After a series of land asset dispositions, Bellatrix now retreats to Ferrier, Willesden Green and Greater Pembina area in southwestern Alberta.
 This area is situated in the so-called Deep Basin, known for the emerging Spirit River liquids-rich gas play.

 Bellatrix holds 204 gross, or 112 net, land sections in Ferrier, Willesden Green, and Greater Pembina area, where the company has identified 86 proved, 30 probable, and 265 unbooked drilling locations (Fig. 5).
-The company has a $0.85/Mcfe full-cycle F&D costs and $2.10/Mcfe cash costs under C$3/GJ (Fig. 6), after years of efficiency improvement.
+The company has $0.85/Mcfe full-cycle F&D costs and $2.10/Mcfe cash costs under C$3/GJ (Fig. 6), after years of efficiency improvement.

 Fig. 5.
 Bellatrix main operating area Ferrier, Willesden Green and Greater Pembina (left), also shown are surface infrastructure in the area (upper right) and drilling locations in the Ferrier-Willesden Green area (lower right), modified after company presentation of June 2017.